-For example, with 100′ hundred feet of 1/2″ inch hose and water pressure of 40 PSI, the flow rate is six gallons a minute.
+For example, with 100′ hundred feet of 1/2″ inch hose and water supply pressure of 40 PSI (pounds per square inch), the water flow rate is six gallons a minute.
 If you add more hose, the flow rate will decrease.

 For a hose with a larger diameter, the flow rate will increase.
-For example, 100′ hundred feet of 5/8″ inch hose and water pressure of 40 PSI, your flow rate will be eleven gallons a minute.
+For example, 100-foot hose of 5/8″ inch irrigation pipe and a water pressure of 40 PSI, your flow rate will be eleven gallons a minute.

 It’s important to note that these are general examples.
 When using a soaker hose, your goal is to have a PSI of about 10.
 Less pressure means less water output.

 From a standard faucet a rate of 1/2 gallon per minute is a good rule of thumb.

 To deliver an inch of water using a 5/8″ soaker hose requires about 200 minutes.

 - 200 minutes delivers 1″- inch of water

 - 150 minutes delivers 3/4″- inch of water

 - 100 minutes delivers 1/2″- inch of water